 Each helmet has the team name on either side and measures approximately 1.5 inches high.
 This product is NFL licensed.

 Perplexus creates some awesome 3D maze puzzles.
-This Star Wars-themed Death Star requires you to navigate its tunnels and pathways to master the maze.
-There are lights and sounds to help you on your way.
+This 100-obstacle labyrinth requires you to navigate its track and pathways to master the maze.
+Several challenges will meet you on your way.

-While this game is easy to play, it will have your 12-year-old twisting and turning to try and defeat and destroy the dark side.
-A display base is included.
+While this game is easy to play, it will have your 12-year-old twisting and turning to try and defeat and destroy the beast.
+An instruction is included to guide your child.

 This is no ordinary hoverboard.
 As well as a top cruising of just over 7 miles per hour, it also plays music and has synchronized LED lights.
 Bluetooth connection lets you play your favorite tunes through the stereo speakers.